wallacelaw/pixel-sketch/README.md

 # pixel-sketch
-Browser sketching game created using HTML, CSS and JS.
+Browser sketching app created using HTML, CSS and JS.